MarkAHeywood/Bluetin_Python_Echo/README.md

 # Bluetin_Python_Echo
-###Python Library for Ultrasonic Module HC-SR04 Distance Measuring Transducer
+### Python Library for Ultrasonic Module HC-SR04 Distance Measuring Transducer

 Find the details about connecting the sensor and installing the library can be found in the following.
-Example code snippets with explination is also in the aticle.
+Example code snippets with explanation are also in the article.

 [Ultrasonic Sensor Article](https://www.bluetin.io/sensors/python-library-ultrasonic-hc-sr04)

-##Installing
+## Installing

 At the command prompt in the Raspberry Pi Terminal, execute one of the following: